New Jersey Sales Tax and Use Tax

 If you reside in NJ, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.

-Who has to pay sales or use tax to New Jersey?
+Who has to pay New Jersey sales tax or use tax?

 New Jersey says that an out-of-state seller is required to collect tax if they can be defined as "sellers".
 New Jersey does not currently have additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.